-The Last Kiss may be four years old (2006), but it is one that will remain a classic for me; a film with real knowledge of life and relationships that gets to me every time.
+The Last Kiss may be four years old (2006), but it is one that will remain a classic for me; a film with a real knowledge of life and relationships, which gets to me every time.

 There are also four other relationships, stories and choices-to-be-made revealed around this.
 These are through Michael’s three best friends.
 First, there is Chris.
 Chris and his girlfriend have just had a baby, but the reliability and stress of being parents has torn their relationship apart rather than build a family.
 There is then Izzy, an emotional wreck who is still in love with his ex-girlfriend and finding it hard to move on.
 And of course, there has to be at least one in the friendship group who has a different girl every night.
 Accordingly, we are presented with the rigorous sex life of Kenny, a character not really doing much else with his life.

 It’s through the wrong choices that these characters make in their relationships, including Michael, that teaches each of them a lesson.
 This reality is also what gives the film such a strong meaning.

 Stop talking about love.
 Every asshole in the world says he loves somebody.
 It means nothing.
 It still doesn’t mean anything.
 What you feel only matters to you.
 It’s what you do to the people you say you love, that’s what matters.
 It’s the only thing that counts.”

 Although it would be easiest to relate to these ‘new’ and ‘young’ relationships, it’s the story unfolded around Jenna’s parents which fills me with tears.
 Michael will not marry Jenna unless she can name three couples whose marriage has lasted more than five years.
 All Jenna has to offer is her parents.
 But she soon after receives a phone call from her mother, Anna, saying that she is leaving her father, Stephen.